LoopKit/loopdocs/docs/loop-3/loop-3-features.md

     * If the user taps on the Bolus row, the amount is modified to 0 and the keyboard is opened for entry

 !!! info "Blue Means Active"
-    * For those who can see colors, the blue color indicates an active button.
+    * The blue color indicates an active button, whereas a grey button is inactive.
     * The value displayed on the `Bolus` row is blue to indicate if you tap on that, you can edit the value

 ### Meal Bolus Screen